 Knee replacement surgery is a major surgery requiring a long and significant recovery period.
-Many people with chronic knee pain seek less invasive treatment options with a realistic possibility of delay or preventing knee replacement.
-Stem cell therapy may offer a treatment option to delay or prevent the need for joint replacement.
-Stem cell therapy procedure that uses your body’s own repair cells to repair and rebuild the tissue of the knee.
+Many people with chronic knee pain seek less invasive treatment options with a realistic possibility of delaying or preventing knee replacement.
+Stem cell therapy for osteoarthritis of the knee may offer a treatment option to delay or prevent the need for joint replacement.
+Stem cell therapy is a procedure that uses your body’s own repair cells to repair and rebuild the tissue of the knee, and in many cases can be considered alongside other regenerative options like bone marrow stem cell therapy.

 Stem cells can remodel themselves into specific cells needed by your body for tissue regeneration.
 When injected into an injured knee, stem cells can differentiate into new cartilage, bone, or tendon cells to rebuild the damaged tissue.
 Second, they release anti-inflammatory proteins that help reduce pain and swelling.
 They also send out signals that recruit other healing cells in your body to the area, creating a supportive environment for regeneration.